TIHeitorDS/NumberBaseConverter/README.md

-# NumberBaseConverter
+# Number Base Converter
-A simple program that converts a number to a hexadecimal, octal or binary number.
+A simple program that converts a decimal number to a hexadecimal, octal or binary number.